 -

-Stitch density controls
+Stitch density control

-This step directly impacts:
+This step directly affects:

 -